 Courtesy of Tester

-✔️ Adjustable height capabilities allow learning towers to grow with your child, plus lets multiple children of various heights use it.
+✔️ Adjustable height capabilities allow learning towers to grow with your child.

-✔️ Steps are nice to have to help the child get in and reach the appropriate height.
+✔️ Steps are nice to have to help the child get in.
 Any grips on the treads are a bonus to help prevent mishaps.

 Is a learning tower worth it?